 NOTE: iShowU currently indicates it does not support macOS 11 Big Sur, even for users with Intel-based Apple computers.
 Please upgrade to the latest Serato DJ Pro or Lite release, to use the Serato Virtual Audio device in this case.

-Please follow the steps below to install Virtual Audio Cable, the VAD supported with Serato DJ Pro and Lite on your Windows computer.
+Please follow the steps below to install Virtual Audio Cable, the Virtual Audio Device supported with Serato DJ Pro and Lite on your Windows computer.

 - Download Virtual Audio Cable Lite setup from here - https://software.muzychenko.net/freeware/vac464lite.zip